 - 20 Required courses

-- 9 Restricted electives in courses
+- 6 Restricted electives in courses

 - 3 Restricted electives in MnTC Goal Areas

+- 3 Restricted electives in special requirements

 - 32 Total

 Developmental courses note: A student may be required to enroll in developmental courses in reading, writing and math.
 A student's scores on the Accuplacer assessment will determine enrollment in developmental courses.
 The purpose of developmental courses is to prepare students for the demands of a college-level curriculum.
 Credits may vary.